5dpo/5dpo_hangfaq2_driver/README.md

 - Watchdog timer to monitor the motors angular speed reference
 - Send serial message to the firmware upon reconnection of the serial port communication
+- Check automatically (1Hz) the status of the serial port communication

 **The next version will add these features:**